samg/timetrap/README.md

 Configuration
 --------

-Configuration of TimeTrap's behavior can be done through a YAML config file.
+Configuration of TimeTrap's behavior can be done through an ERB interpolated YAML config file.

 See ``t configure`` for details.
 Currently supported options are:

   **round_in_seconds**: The duration of time to use for rounding with the -r flag